-This fee is assessed to students in the culinary or health programs for the purchase of uniforms required for these programs.
+This fee is assessed to students in health programs for the purchase of uniforms required for these programs.

 Uniform Rental Fee

 This fee is assessed to students in programs that require student uniform rental.
 The fee is used to pay for the rental of the uniform.